pippinbarr/lets-play-ancient-greek-punishment-the-twine/process/README.md

 # Process documentation

-This is the process documentation wiki for the game _Let's Play: Ancient Greek Punishment: The Text Adventure_.
+This is the process documentation wiki for the game _Let's Play: Ancient Greek Punishment: The Twine_.
 The process documentation available here is the result of following the [MDMA](http://www.gamesasresearch.com/mdma) (Method for Design Materialisation and Analysis), an approach to game design recoverability that forms the basis of the [Games as Research](http://www.gamesasresearch.com/) project I am part of with [Rilla Khaled](http://www.rillakhaled.com/) and [Jonathan Lessard](https://jonathanlessard.net/).

 ### [Closing Statement](./closing-statement.md)
 A final, hopefully-accessible discussion of the game with hindsight.